MANUAL - PLANTING TREES

 2. HOLE DIGGING

-3. PUTTING THE TREE IN THE HOLE
+3. PLANTING THE TREE IN THE HOLE

 4. FILLING THE HOLE